I have 2 daughters. My oldest just turned 14 this month.

 I remember the years of my adolescence well.
 They were hard.
-I had questions I couldn’t ask.
-I had fears I couldn’t share.
-I had a broken heart that no one knew about nor cared about.
+I had questions I couldn’t ask, fears I couldn’t share, and a broken heart that no one knew about nor cared about.

 These matters weren’t things I could share with just anyone.
 I needed a friend with whom I could completely and fully trust my heart with.
 I had friends to share a portion of my heart with, but no one to point me to Christ.